 Some things need to be laundered frequently, such as articles of clothing, bedsheets, and pillowcases.
 Ensure you wash all fabrics immediately after becoming dirtied to prevent permanent stains.

 7. Dry Cleaning

 Dry cleaning is the act of removing dirt and stains from textiles.
 Instead of using a mix of water and detergent, dry cleaning uses a chemical medium, usually kerosene or hydrocarbon.
-The fabrics do indeed get wet, but water is thrown completely out of the equation.
+The fabrics get wet, but water is thrown completely out of the equation.

 Dry cleaning can be an expensive process that only large laundromats and hotels offer as a regular service.
 However, dry cleaning at home is possible with the proper measurement of chemical cleaning agents and the soft wash mode in your washing machine.

 DIY dry cleaning is not a guaranteed process and can ruin clothes if done incorrectly.
 We recommend leaving this to the pros.